 Physical therapy residents will participate in a year-long out-patient program that focuses on becoming an expert practitioner in neurologic rehabilitation.
 Advanced foundational knowledge and skill-based instruction will be delivered using a 1:1 clinical mentoring model.
-The resident will meet with expert clinicians on average 3 hours per week and will participate in didactic assignments on average 2 hours per week.
+The resident will meet with expert clinicians on average 3 hours per week and will participate in didactic assignments on average 2-4 hours per week.
 As part of the didactic requirements, the resident will be expected to participate in webinars and to attend 2 Modules presented by the Neurologic Physical Therapy Professional Education Consortium.
 Tuition will be paid for these educational experiences; however, the resident is responsible for all other travel expenses.
 The resident will have on average 30 hours/week of direct clinical care time in Pi Beta Phi Rehabilitation Institutes state-of-the-art facility.
-During this time, the resident will evaluate and treat a wide range of patients with acquired brain injury and other neurological conditions including traumatic brain injury, stroke, Multiple Sclerosis, Parkinson’s disease, falls-risk patients, and vestibular disorders.
-The remaining 8-10 hours per week will focus on supplemental experiences in pediatrics, acute care (including a level I trauma unit), inpatient rehabilitation, and the balance function center (audiology/vestibular).
-In addition, the resident will have the opportunity to participate in several specialty clinics, including Adult Seating and Mobility, Amyotrophic Lateral Sclerosis, Muscular Dystrophy, Movement Disorder, and Botox.
-The resident will gain knowledge and experience though teaching opportunities at Belmont University’s Department of Physical Therapy in the neurologic content areas.
+During this time, the resident will evaluate and treat a wide range of patients with acquired brain injury and other neurological conditions including traumatic brain injury, stroke, SCI, Multiple Sclerosis, Parkinsons disease, falls-risk patients, and vestibular disorders.
+Supplemental experiences include pediatrics, acute care (including a level I trauma unit), inpatient rehabilitation, and the balance function center (audiology/vestibular).
+In addition, the resident will have the opportunity to participate in several specialty clinics, including Adult Seating and Mobility, Amyotrophic Lateral Sclerosis, Muscular Dystrophy, Movement Disorder, and Facial Synkinesis.
+The resident will gain knowledge and experience though teaching opportunities at Belmont Universitys Department of Physical Therapy in the neurologic content areas.
 Other unique opportunities may be available upon request such as observation of driving assessment and low vision interventions.
 Residents will complete a clinical project during their experience.
 The residency program will assist the resident in the preparation to sit for the NCS examination.

 Neurologic Residency Goals and Objectives: